Updated: Mar 27

 Apple Alley Bakery is a quaint little pie shop on Main Street.
 Among their list of pie flavors, you can find sugar and gluten-free options.
 They also have a simple lunch menu.
 It's not uncommon for active and veteran military families to find one of their pies in the mail courtesy of Julian's John and Jojo.
 (Click here for the news story.)
 Some days you may see local Dave singing and playing his guitar in front of the bakery (tips are appreciated).

 Liz Smothers started the Julian Pie Company in September of 1986.
 Julian Pie Co. has two locations (Julian and Santa Ysabel) and they ship pies all throughout the county.
 In addition to their apple pie, they also make yummy apple cider donuts.
 To skip the line in Julian, head down to their Santa Ysabel location or stop by your neighborhood grocery store (yes, it's the same pie sold in Julian).

 California Mountain Bakery is located just outside of Julian in Wynola.
 They have a wide variety of unique pie flavors, pastries, and bread.
-Being just outside of town means there's a little to no wait and the Raul Padilla and his family are always ready to serve you.
+Being just outside of town means there may be less of a wait.
+Raul Padilla and his family are always ready to serve you.

-In addition to the lengthy list of Julian bakeries you can also find Julian apple pie at many of the restaurants.
-Some make their own just for their restaurant customers and other order pies from one of the local bakeries listed above.
+In addition to the lengthy list of Julian bakeries, you can also find Julian apple pie at many of the restaurants.
+Some make their own just for their restaurant customers and others order pies from one of the local bakeries listed above.

-Feeling adventurers?
-Ask for cedar cheese on your pie.
+Feeling adventurous?
+Ask for cheddar cheese on your pie.
 It's pretty popular.
 Cheese is optional but cinnamon ice cream with your pie is a must!
 I promise you, you won't be disappointed.